 MSc in Human Computer Interaction (HCI)

 Human Computer Interaction is probably the single most important area for the success of a computer system and also provides great opportunities for innovation and creativity.
-In this course you will cover the underpinning theories, methodologies and practice of the discipline.
-You will also have the opportunity to broaden your studies through optional modules in areas such as Robotics, Nature Inspired Computing or Security.
+This degree will provide you with the underpinning theories, methodologies and practice of the discipline.
+You will also have the opportunity to broaden your studies through optional modules in areas such as Intelligent Robotics, Introduction to Neural Computation or Cryptography.
 The course builds upon the world class research of the HCI Centre through project work and is designed to prepare you for a career in research or in industry or commerce.

 The discipline of Human Computer Interaction is about many things: It is about the interface that a system provides (and, therefore, is the most important and most complex component of most systems) but it is also about so much more.
 We need to understand the people that use the systems and their abilities and constraints.
 We need to understand how to build systems that really work and also how to evaluate them.
 We also need to be able to think creatively in order to build innovative solutions to new problems and emerging applications and domains - to be able to solve the problems of tomorrow's world rather than just those of today.